SonnyBat/linux-notes/01-linux-fundamentals.md

 - `su` allows switching between user accounts.
 - `man` gives manual of any command within the terminal.
 - `echo` Output any text that we provide.
+- `grep` Output any text that we provide.
 ---

 # Future Topics